oracle/terraform-provider-oci/website/docs/r/load_balancer_load_balancer.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Required) (Updatable) A user-friendly name.
 It does not have to be unique, and it is changeable.
 Avoid entering confidential information.
 Example: `example_load_balancer`
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `ip_mode` - (Optional) IPv6 is currently supported only in the Government Cloud.
+Whether the load balancer has an IPv4 or IPv6 IP address.

+	If "IPV4", the service assigns an IPv4 address and the load balancer supports IPv4 traffic.

+	If "IPV6", the service assigns an IPv6 address and the load balancer supports IPv6 traffic.

+	Example: "ipMode":"IPV6"
 * `is_private` - (Optional) Whether the load balancer has a VCN-local (private) IP address.

 	If "true", the service assigns a private IP address to the load balancer.